floweredscarf/su25/about.md

 faculty / staff person can call to speak with someone about suicide:
 (800) 273-TALK (8255).

-If you’re experiencing extenuating circumstances impacting your mental health and would like to meet with a member of course staff to work out accommodations within the course, or would like to be connected to more resources, you can set up a meeting with us [here](https://docs.google.com/forms/d/e/1FAIpQLSepUVvG8AZP0bjgg7lUXo6kBGtHezvIzs0kkqPu6VaqjXyFVg/viewform).
+If you’re experiencing extenuating circumstances impacting your mental health and would like to meet with a member of course staff to work out accommodations within the course, or would like to be connected to more resources, fill out our [Extenuating Circumstances form](#extenuating-cirucmstances).

 [CAPS]: https://uhs.berkeley.edu/caps